jhu-arch/arch-tutorial/Virtual.rst

 Virtual Environment
 ###################

-A virtual environment is isolating an interpreter like python, libraries and scripts, from those that are installed as part of your operating system.
+A virtual environment is used to isolating projects, interpreters like python, libraries and scripts, from those that are installed as part of your operating system.

 Python
 ******